byurk/process-imagery/README.md

 library(renv)
 ```

-4. Run the command `renv::restore()` to install the project dependencies.
+4. Run the command `renv::init()` to install the project dependencies.
+If this is your first time setting up the project you will want to select option 1: Restore the project from the lockfile.

 Done!
 Now you should be able to run the code in the project.